aurelia-contrib/aurelia-router-metadata/README.md

   // other stuff

   au.use.plugin("aurelia-router-metadata", (settings: RouterMetadataSettings) => {
+    // settings.routerConfiguration is the same "config" object you normally get in configureRouter
+    // they will be merged during configureRouter settings.routerConfiguration.title = "Foo";

     // only title, name and route are set by convention logic and will override what you set here settings.routeConfigDefaults = { ... }